 A light and fluffy coconut flour banana bread without any added sugar!
-This easy, healthy banana bread is gluten free, low in carbs and keto friendly.
+This easy, healthy banana bread is gluten-free and requires only 10 minutes of prep.

 Oh my, this banana bread is good.
 I've had it for breakfast for the last couple of days.
 And I have to stop myself from sneaking back into the kitchen for seconds.

 I already have this keto banana bread recipe on my website, which is made with almond flour.
-I also love these banana cookies and my keto banana muffins.
+I also love my protein banana bread, the healthy banana cookies and my keto banana muffins.

 But I know that many of you can't have almond flour.
 That's why I have been developing more coconut flour recipes like this one.